yish91/is5003-atlas/README.md

 # Platform Revolution Review - Backend Deployment

+## To modify the Lambda function

+If you extract `backend.zip`, you will find the various dependencies in the zip file.

+The main lambda handler is in `main.py`.

+To modify the function, edit the lambda handler function in `main.py`, and rezip it into `backend.zip` to redeploy it.

 ## Deploying it step by step

 Please take note that you need an AWS account for this.
 We will be using `S3` and `Lambda`.